William D. Drake: Work with Cardiacs, The Sea Nymphs & The Grown-Ups (1983–1992, 1998)

 Drake was a fully fledged recording member of Cardiacs by the 1985 Cardiacs EP Seaside Treats, and also played on the 1986 Big Ship mini-album and the 1986 Rude Bootleg live album.
 In 1987, he performed on two Cardiacs 12-inch singles, "There's Too Many Irons in the Fire" and "Is This the Life".
 Drake also played a major part on the next Cardiacs album, 1988's A Little Man and a House and the Whole World Window for which he co-composed the songs "I'm Eating in Bed" and "The Whole World Window".
 1988 also saw the release of another single – the Kinks cover "Susannah's Still Alive", released in 7" & 12" versions – and a BBC Radio 1 sessions EP (Night Tracks (The Janice Long Session)), as well as a second live album called Cardiacs Live.

 Drake's compositional role in Cardiacs had increased by the time of the recording of the On Land and in the Sea album in 1989, for which he co-composed four songs – "I Hold My Love in My Arms" (featuring music he'd originally written at the age of fifteen), "The Duck and Roger the Horse", "Mares Nest" and "The Everso Closely Guarded Line".
 He also appeared on the accompanying "Baby Heart Dirt" 7-and-12" single.
 In 1990, Cardiacs recorded a live concert in Salisbury in which Drake was part of a seven-piece band.
 This was released as the Maresnest live video in 1992 and as the live album All That Glitters Is a Mares Nest in 1995.
 The 1991 Songs for Ships and Irons compilation collected together various EP tracks originally released between 1986 and 1987 (including two songs co-written by Drake, "Tarred and Feathered" and "Blind in Safety and Leafy in Love").

-Circa 1990 – while still with Cardiacs – Drake formed The Grown-Ups with himself on keyboards and vocals.
-This was a short-lived project notable for being the first time Drake worked with guitarist/composer Craig Fortnam (whom he'd later work with in Lake of Puppies and North Sea Radio Orchestra).
+Sometime in the mid-'80s – while still with Cardiacs – Drake formed The Grown-Ups with himself on keyboards and vocals.
+This was a short-lived project and the first time Drake worked with guitarist/composer Craig Fortnam (whom he'd later work with in Lake of Puppies and North Sea Radio Orchestra).
 The other band members were the then-current Cardiacs drummer Dominic Luckman and two other former Cardiacs members (keyboard player and co-singer Mark Cawthra and bass player Jon Bastable (from The Trudy and who'd been a backup Cardiac during Cawthra's tenure in the band).
 The Grown-Ups recorded five songs, which have never been released.

 In May 1991, Drake left Cardiacs, believing that he needed a change.
 He has, however, maintained his links with the band, playing support slots and guesting at various live performances as well as appearing as a guest player on the Heaven Born and Ever Bright track "Helen and Heaven".